 Caucus-style watch party

-RPM Underground, 244 W. 54th St., Manhattan, Thursday at 8 p.m.
+RPM Underground, 244 W. 54th St., Manhattan, 6 to 11:30 p.m.

 RPM Underground will have separate viewing rooms for each candidate; yes, that’s right, each candidate will have their own room where their respective fans can watch and root them on.
 If you are undecided, there’s a room for you, too.
 And if you just want to have fun, RPM is playing bingo in another separate room.
 Special menu items will include the “Bernie Burger” with Vermont cheddar, “Mayor Pete’s Jerky Treats,” “Liz’s Fish n’ Chips,” “Chicken Wings Caucus Style,” “Bill de Buffalo wings” and more.
 Drink specials also include $4 beers, $6 wines and $7 well drinks from 6 to 8 p.m.
 Hang out after the debate to vote and see who attendees thought won the debate.
 Tickets are free but are required.